oneconvergence/dkube-examples/insurance_cloudevents/README.md

 - This example also supports model deployment at a Full DKube cluster(serving cluster) and model monitoring on seperate minimal DKube cluster(monitoring cluster).
   - Serving cluster: Where production deployment will be running.
   - Monitoring cluster: Where model monitor will be running.
-  - **Note**: Serving and monitoring cluster can be same in case of single Full Dkube setup.
+  - **Note**: Serving and monitoring cluster can be same but the setup has to be a single full Dkube setup.
 - The notebooks in this example can be run inside or outside Dkube.

 ## Example Flow